Created by a Student, for Students

 Model ensembling Residual encoders Test-time augmentation Learning rate tuning Custom post-processing Error analysis

-MONTH 09 November Q3
+WEEK 09 Q3

 Integrating AI solutions into the radiology workflow: challenges and future perspectives.
 Step back from code to understand the bigger picture — regulatory hurdles (FDA clearance), clinician trust, explainability, bias in datasets, generalizability across institutions, and the gap between research performance and clinical utility.